 - a.
-Non-compliance to important procedural requirements in a few instances observed on Emergency Diesel Generators (EDGs) surveillance tests and gaps in the equipment protection program during operation and maintenance activities that increase plant operational risk and reduce the safety margin - b.
+Non-compliance to important procedural requirements in a few instances observed on Emergency Diesel Generators (EDGs) surveillance tests and gaps in the equipment protection program during operation and maintenance activities that increase plant operational risk and reduce the safety margin; - b.
 On many occasions, plant key processes including work management, engineering analysis, and CAP have not been effective to resolve the long-standing equipment reliability problems and prevent significant events, which has adversely affected the plant performance.
 This could leave the plant vulnerable to other significant events in future; and - c.
 Station leaders have not set and reinforced sufficiently high standards that are needed to drive performance improvement.
-This has resulted in personnel overdose event and multiple plant shutdowns and have the potential for causing continuing and possibly more significant events in future.

 The peer review team also considered plant performance against 10 Nuclear Safety Culture traits and identified that the trait Work Process has the largest room for improvement, followed by Leadership Accountability.
 Conversely, Continuous Learning was considered as the strongest trait.
-The team concluded that Continuous Learning is the strongest trait because team members often observed positive attitude demonstrated by the plant staff during the review.